|Events & Programs||Reference||Readers|

 Grant awards will be announced in July.
 In the meantime, the Kingston

 to raise funds for the new library.
 We welcome your participation.
+If

 |What we are doing November 2016 through January 2017

 We are writing the grant application and gathering the documents necessary for submittal.
 The Kingston Public Library Foundation is developing a capital campaign to raise funds for the new library.
-If you would like to be involved with the capital campaign, please get in touch with KPL Foundation President Ellen Cook or Library Director Sia Stewart, at 781-585-0517 x122 or email@example.com
+If you would like to be involved with the capital campaign, please get in touch with KPL Foundation President Ellen Cook or Library Director Sia Stewart, at 781-585-0517 x6286 or firstname.lastname@example.org

 |What we did in September and October 2016